zolcsika71/CodeInGames_PY/lib/cg_pyEnv/README.md

 ## Sample Workflow
 project structure:

  /codingame

    /lib
      /your packages
      /cg_pyEnv

    /project # for example 'mars_lander'

 in project folder simply run build xxx.py
+...or define a file watcher in your IDE

 ## Issues